ruchisahota/gaia/v1/doc/documentation.md

 ## Service

-Service represents a service that can be launched
+Service represents a service that can be launched.

 ### Relations